 Using this website

-The Reading Lists website is run by the University of Derby.
+The Resource Lists website is run by the University of Derby.
 We want as many people as possible to be able to use the site and are committed to ensuring digital accessibility for people with disabilities.
 For example, that means: